 In product development, the minimum viable product (MVP) is a strategy used for fast market testing of a product or its feature to gain quantitative or qualitative feedback.

 So it’s about bringing such a version of the product that has only its core features and can reach the market as fast as possible.

 Here are the advantages such an approach brings in startup app development if compared to a more traditional way of hitting the market with the completely finished product.

 As the old saying goes, time is money.
 And when it comes to software development, there’s absolutely no time to lose.
 The markets are too uncertain, the users’ expectations constantly grow, so having the product version out in a short term is a great way to minimize risks of bringing a product that is based on outdated data, design, or assumptions.

 2. Meet the user

-Product owner needs to engage users from the very beginning to make sure the product he’s building is needed and it’s done the way that meets people’s needs and expectations.
-Gathering the real world feedback on the first stage is priceless.
-It’ll identify if the idea is good enough and it’s a great way to start relationship with the users.
+The product owner needs to engage users from the very beginning to make sure the product they’re building is needed and done in a way that meets people’s needs and expectations.
+Gathering real-world feedback on the first stage is priceless.
+It’ll identify if the idea is good enough and if it’s a great way to start a relationship with the users.

 3. Smaller investments

 Money is the holding factor for many ideas to come alive.
-And no one is willing to spend much on the things that are not defined.
-In the case of startups, rising funds for product development can last months and even years sometimes.
-And for MVP investments are needed to only cover the initial stage with the core features development.
-So here product owner can get something real and working for less money and see if it’s worth further investments.
+And no startup app developers are willing to spend much on the things that are not defined.
+In the case of startups, raising funds for product development can last months and even years sometimes.
+And for the MVP, the investments are needed to only cover the initial stage with the core features development.
+So here product owners can get something real and working for less money and see if it’s worth further investments.